sawyerf/42sh/README.md

 - Globing
   - `*`, `!`, `[]`, `?`
 - Alias
-- Personnalisation of the prompt
+- Customization of the prompt

 ## Builtins
 - set/unset